 After years of waiting, finally, Windows 11 does support Android apps natively.
 You can even now Install Android subsystem with Google Play Store.
 Once Play Store gets installed, you can install Apps through it.
-But as you know there are a few apps that aren’t available on Play Store.
+But as you know there are a few apps that aren’t available on the Play Store.
 Well, you can sideload those Apps using SDK Platform Tools.
 But, running commands every time to sideload APK on Windows 11 is a kinda hectic process.
 Well not anymore now, you can now make this process a lot easier with an Installer script.
 Even, with this script, you will be able to transfer files in the WSA Android files app on Windows 11.

 WSATools – WSATools is an app available on Microsoft Store to sideload Android Apps through ADB.

 WSA Pacman (WSA Package Manager) – It is free and open-source app available on Github to install Android APK easily in Windows 11.

 WSA Toolbox – It is also and free and open-source app to install WSA and Aurora Store.
 Also, lets you install APK with one click.

 EasySideload-WSA – It is a batch file (EasySideload-WSA) developed by a GitHub developer Harshal Kudale.
 So a big thanks to him for creating this installer script to easily sideload Android Apps on Windows 11.
 By using EasySideload-WSA you will be able to install APK by double-clicking on the APK file.
 Also, you will be able to transfer files in the WSA files app by using drag and drop.

 WSATools – Windows 11 APK Installer